wecarsoniv/augmented-pca/README.md

 ### Adversarial APCA

-In adversarial APCA, or aAPCA, the augmenting objective is to make the factors *orthogonal* to a set of concomitant data.
+In adversarial APCA (aAPCA), the augmenting objective is to make the factors *orthogonal* to a set of concomitant data.

 ### Supervised APCA

-In supervised APCA, or sAPCA, the augmenting objective is to make the factors *predictive* of a label, condition, or outcome.
+In supervised APCA (sAPCA), the augmenting objective is to make the factors *predictive* of a label, condition, or outcome.

 ### Approximate Inference Strategies